CelestialSirens/StickyPolicyMiddlewareFYP/README.md

-# Phoebe - A Java based, Sticky Policy File transfer application
+# Phoebe - A Java P2P based, Sticky Policy File transfer and messaging application.

 Phoebe is a p2p console based chat application using a sticky policy privacy method to attempt user privacy.
 The goal of Phoebe is to create a Java based multi user P2P chat app, that allows users to send messages and images without fear of privacy infringments.